Coinbase

 Contact: info@theinvestorscentre.co.uk

-Coinbase is the best UK crypto exchange overall for 2026, based on our testing of six FCA-registered platforms with real money. eToro is best for social and copy trading, IG is best for existing customers wanting crypto alongside shares, and Bitpanda is best for a wide coin selection (600+) and FCA-regulated leverage.
+Coinbase is the best UK crypto exchange overall for 2026, based on our testing of six FCA-registered platforms with real money. eToro is best for social and copy trading, IG is best for existing customers wanting crypto alongside shares, and Bitpanda is best for the widest coin selection and FCA-regulated leverage.
 Uphold suits multi-asset investors and MoonPay works for one-off urgent purchases.

 All six platforms are FCA-registered.
 We tested each with £500+ deposits and live trades between November 2025 and March 2026.